bhogend1/sic1/README.md

 ```
 clear all
 ```
-* To which class belongs the regress program?
+* To which class does the regress command belong?

 ### Exercise 2
 ```